EKGF/ekg-method/docs/index.md

 1. implement use cases that enable more foundational data quality for your enterprise’s business processes,
 2. be more easily compliant with regulations and
-3. enable use cases that can potentially create a competitive advantage.
+3. enable strategic use cases that create a competitive advantage.

-The most critical and most important _artifact_ in the development of an EKG is "the Use Case Tree":
+The key _artifact_ in the development of an EKG is "the Use Case Tree":

 - The Use Case Tree is the EKG's equivalent of a long term data strategy and business capability plan.